September 20. Kazinform's timeline of major events

 EVENTS

-1913 - The first Kazakhstani football teams such as Olymp, Lastochka, Orlyata and Yarysh are founded in Semipalatinsk.
+1913 - The first Kazakhstan's football teams such as Olymp, Lastochka, Orlyata and Yarysh founded in Semipalatinsk.

-2001 – The unique ethno-park covering 36 ha opens in Karaganda.
-It in miniature features the region.
+2010 - Kazakhstan's men's tennis team for the first time ever won the berth in the Davis Cup World Group.

 2016 - F or the first time ever Kazakhstan's military observer to the UN Mission for the Referendum in Western Sahara (MINURSO) lieutenant colonel Askar Kozhagaliyev is appointed as a commander of the UN Military Observers Base in Ausard.